Prescott Valley Personal Injury Lawyer

 Damages in Personal Injury Cases

-The amount and type of damages you can seek in a personal injury case will depend largely on the circumstances surrounding your case, as well as your injuries.
+The amount and type of damages you can seek in a personal injury case depend largely on the circumstances surrounding your case, as well as your injuries.
 Some common damages that can be sought include:

 • Medical expenses.
 This includes the cost of treatment, surgeries, or medications.
 This also includes the cost of rehab or any future expenses related to the injury.